imsahil007/imsahil007/README.md

 ### Glad to see you here! <img src="https://raw.githubusercontent.com/imsahil007/imsahil007/master/assets/emoji.gif" width="27px"> &nbsp; !

 I'm currently pursuing Masters in Computer Science 🎓 from University of Hyderabad 🏛.
 I'm an avid learner who's always willing to work across technologies and domains 💡 I have an OCD of writing properly intended code with decent naming convention. ✨.
-Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
+Apart from that I also love to guide and mentor newbies.
 I'm currently into Computer Vision and Web Development 🕸️ I am also working as a mentor & participant in various open-source projects 🤓.

 ![Profile Visitors](https://komarev.com/ghpvc/?username=imsahil007&color=blue)